cniblock/Project_1/README.md

 ## Testing

-The deployed website has been vigorisly tested on multipul web browsers and devices.
+The deployed website has been vigorisly tested on multiple web browsers and devices.

 * Chrome, Firefox, Edge, Safari web browers have been tested on.
 * 4k Monitor, 2k monitor, 1080p, iPad and iPhone devices have been tested on.